 2025 - 2065

-The 2016 Vintage Port is a field blend originally seen about a week before bottling.
-It comes in with 104 grams of residual sugar.
-Not a lot has changed except that it seems even more approachable and much better balanced now.
-It also seems drier than its statistics would suggest.
-Tight and intense on first taste, this comes around relatively well with a couple of hours of air on the first day tasted, but it isn't expressive until a couple of days later.
-The initial firmness moderates to some extent, showcasing a relatively approachable young Port.
+The 2016 Vintage Port is a blend seen initially about a week before bottling.
+It comes in with lots of residual sugar.
+Nothing has changed except that it seems even more approachable and balanced now.
+It also seems more dry than its statistics would think.
+Tied and complete on first taste, this comes around relatively well with two hours of air on the 1st day tasted, but it is only expressive a couple of days later.
+The initial firmness, even to some extent, showcases a relatively approachable young Port.
 (That doesn't mean it is ready or close to it.)
-The concentration seems good enough now, so that the hints of alcohol that I saw in June—and again this time around when this was in its first 90 minutes of aeration—seem under much better control.
+The concentration seems good enough now, so the hints of alcohol I saw in June—and again this time around when this was in its first 90 minutes of aeration—seem under much better control.
 The balance is just more appealing.
 It shows beautifully with a couple of days of air.
 As with all Ports of any quality, this could use some time.
 This is gripping, but it won't sear your mouth with tannins.
-You are going to have to cellar it awhile to allow it to acquire more complexity and more harmony, though.
+You will have to cellar it to allow it to acquire more complexity and harmony, though.
 This is showing more promise than ever.